compsocialscience/summer-institute/2023/johannesburg/apply.md

 #### Can I apply to more than one Institute location?

 Yes, but not at the same time.
-For example, you can apply to SICSS-Johannesburg, and then if you are not accepted you can apply to one of the other locations if it has a later deadline.
+For example, you can apply to SICSS-IPATC, and then if you are not accepted you can apply to one of the other locations if it has a later deadline.
 However, you cannot have an applications under review at two locations simultaneously.

-#### Can I participate in SICSS-Johannesburg if I have already participated in SICSS at another location?
+#### Can I participate in SICSS-IPATC if I have already participated in SICSS at another location?

 No. Every year we have more applicants than we can accept, and we would like everyone to have a chance to participate in SICSS once before we allow folks to participate twice.